thisgirlElan/iPay-C2B-with-cURL-PHP/README.md

 - The integration uses a simple HTML form for user input.
 - Scripting has been done with PHP to fetch and render data.
 - A separate PHP file has been used to extract the query params on the callback URL and convert to JSON.
+- If you want to bypass the form filling, simply spin up the process_payment.php file.
+Amend what's needed from the comments on the file and you should be able to get it up and running.

 ## 👨‍💻 You're ready!
 Make it yours.